 - Unless you plan to move your streaming device with you, you need one streaming device per TV.

 - A $50 streaming device alone won’t replace cable.
 A streaming device is the platform that provides the apps for the content.

 - You’ll find some ad-supported movies and shows for free, but you need to pay for streaming services like Netflix, Hulu, HBO, or Showtime if you want to watch content of value.
 These services are between $8-15/month.

 - If you want to stream cable channels or have an experience that resembles cable, you need a live TV streaming service like YouTube TV, Sling, fuboTV, Hulu Live, or AT&T TV.
 They’re at least $30/month.
-I compared three live TV streaming services and found YouTube TV is best.
+I compared two live TV streaming services and found YouTube TV is best.

 - Ditching cable for streaming gets expensive and is not for everyone.
 As more people switch, the prices increase too.
 For example, YouTube TV went from $30/month to $50/month in two years.
 If you want to cut the cord and save money, you need to make channel sacrifices because the streaming market has become fragmented with many services.
 If you choose them all, you’ll be paying more than you were previously.

 - If you’re intimidated by technology, switching to full-time streaming isn’t for you.
 You’ll be using many different interfaces and apps.
 I don’t recommend cutting the cord to my grandparents because anything more than supplemental streaming would be overwhelming.

 - Once you purchase a streaming service subscription, you can log in on all of your devices.
 Most streaming services have a limit on how many simultaneous streams you’re allowed.

 - It supports Dolby Vision (the best HDR format) and Dolby Atmos (the best audio experience).